Experiential Explanations for Reinforcement Learning: Experiment 2: Crafter Environment

 \section{Experiment 2: Crafter Environment}

-This experiment is designed to evaluate the Influence Predictors in a visually richer environment, with more decision points and options, along with multiple reward classes.
-And, as before, we will validate the faithfulness through automated testing.
+In this experiment, we address our research questions (RQ2, RQ3, and RQ4) with a focus on evaluating the actionability of the explanations in a more complex environment, as this experiment is designed to evaluate the Influence Predictors and Experiential Explanations in a visually richer environment, with more decision points and options, along with multiple reward classes.
+And, as before, we will validate the faithfulness through automated testing designed to address (RQ1).

-To create such a setting, we used the Crafter environment developed by \citeauthor{hafner2021crafter} \cite{hafner2021crafter}, a 2D version of the game, MineCraft with the same rules for interacting with the environment and crafting new tools.
+To create such a setting, we used the Crafter environment developed by \citeauthor{hafner2021crafter} \cite{hafner2021crafter}, a 2D version of the game Minecraft with the same rules for interacting with the environment and crafting new tools.
 Crafter can generate 2D open-world survival environments with randomized maps.
 These environments consist of varying terrains, a day-night cycle, as well as interactable materials, objects, and living entities.
 Crafter also supports an on-screen inventory, allowing an agent to collect items in order to construct a variety of items later.
-An agent playing Crafter needs to complete various tasks in a sequential order, while maintaining its health by obtaining resources and avoiding threats.
+An agent playing Crafter needs to complete various tasks in sequential order while maintaining its health by obtaining resources and avoiding threats.